 All you need to do to take part is to register on the parkrun website in advance.
 This is a once-off registration, you don’t need to register each time you run.
 After registration, you will receive your own personal bar code.
 You will need to print this and bring it with you on the morning of the parkrun.

-Killarney parkrun is a 5km route comprising of two laps around the Muckross area of Killarney National Park.
+Killarney parkrun is a 5km route comprising of two laps around the the grounds of Killarney House.

 Find out more